The following information is being provided for the 2020 – 2021 Winter Outdoor Dining Season in Nashua which begins November 19, 2020.

 - Place of Assembly Permit from the Fire Department (no additional application required)

-- All permits issued to use a public sidewalk for outdoor dining are subject to the Rules and Regulations for Outdoor Dining.
+- All permits issued to use a public sidewalk for Winter Outdoor Dining are subject to the Rules and Regulations for Outdoor Dining and the Additional Rules and Regulations for Winter Outdoor Dining.

 Is your Outdoor Dining Establishment on Private Property?